 How to Dream About Someone Specific: Your Crush, a Celebrity, or Your Love

 During a lucid dream, it’s possible to see someone specific, whomever you want.
-If you’re interested in learning how to dream about a particular person, it’s necessary that you already have some success achieving lucidity.
+If you’re interested in learning how to dream about a particular person, it’s necessary that you already have already had some success in achieving lucidity.
 Having lucid dreams, at least semi-regularly, will give you the opportunities you need to practice the following techniques.

 When you think you’re sufficiently competent in those skills, here’s the next step I suggest.
 Just don't ask me anything about the waking world; I don't know a thing about it.

-Set it in Your Mind
+Set It in Your Mind

 An important prerequisite is to set it firmly in your mind that when you’re dreaming you will see this person whenever you want.
 Tell yourself that when you become lucid, it will be easy to find this person.
 This should be done multiple times a day until it comes to mind in your dreams.